owen31302/findpoliticaldonors/README.md

 2. TransactionManager
  It will take transaction amount as input, and update the information, such as median, number of transaction, total amount.
  **`Note:`**
  In order to optimize the getMedian operation, it uses two heap structure (minHeap, maxHeap) to find the median.
-It will take O(logN) times to maintain the structure, and gives us O(1) time to find the median.
+It will take O(logN) times for inserting a row, and gives us O(1) time to find the median.
 3. TransactionObject
  It is to parse the input string as the specified format, and to tell other class if this transaction object is valid or not and provide other classes with the desired information.